 If there are any concerns big or small regarding a placement please notify us immediately, the Kent Invicta Chamber of Commerce on firstname.lastname@example.org.
 As your Gateway we will liaise with the Department for Work and Pensions immediately and if possible, aim to find a solution.

 Do I need a Companies House registration number?

 At this moment in time, one of the criteria for the scheme is that the Employer must have a Companies House registration number for the Department for Work and Pensions to appropriately consider the placement.
 If they do not have this, then the placement will be rejected.
+We will also be required to make any payments to a matching business bank account.
 However, we strongly recommend Employers without Companies House registration numbers (such as Sole Traders) complete the form anyway.
 That way we have details on file to inform Employers, should the scheme open up to them.